rsyncOSX/RsyncUIdocs/content/post/Built.md

 SwiftUI is the latest declarative framework developed by Apple for views, controls, and layout structures for user interface.

+### RsyncUI and SwiftUI

+*RsyncUI* utilizes *SwiftUI* for the UI.
+UI components are views, which is a value type `struct` and not a reference type `class`.
+UI components are added to RsyncUI by SwiftUI code.
+Every time like a property wrapper is changed the view in a SwiftUI based app is recreated by the runtime.
+The internal model for creating views is a kind of complex and it is superfast.
+The cost of creating a value type vs a reference type is way more effective.
+In SwitfUI there are special property wrappers like `@State` and `@Binding` for local and private properties and properties for transferring data between views .
+These property wrappers enables to modify a property within a SwiftUI view.

+#### macOS Sonoma

+On macOS Sonoma and by Swift 5.9 there is a new `Observable` macro  which replaces `@StateObject`.
+The new macro makes it even more easy to write code for the model part which automatically communicate updates of data to the view for updates of the view.

+#### macOS Monterey and macOS Ventura

+The property wrapper  `@StateObject` is used in combination with Combine for the model part for automatically communicate updates of data to the view for updates of the view.
 ### RsyncOSX and Storyboard

 *RsyncOSX* utilizes *Storyboard*, which is a tool for graphical design of views.
 UI components like buttons, tables and other UI components are added and placed within the view by the developer utilizing Xcode.
 After design all UI components are connected by creating bindings to Swift code.
 The developer manually adds a reference to the Swift source code for every view  within the Storyboard.
 If the developer misses to bind a UI component, the app will crash with an nil pointer exception every time that view is exposed.